-Bible Heroes: Writing Lessons is a great program for implementing the concepts of IEW’s Structure and Style courses with students in first and second grade.
+Bible Heroes: Writing Lessons is a great program for implementing the concepts of IEW’s Structure and Style method with students in first and second grade.
 The course can also be adapted for students up to about fourth grade which is a bonus if you want to teach two or more of your children together.
-Parents or teachers need to be familiar with Structure and Style or be working through it as they teach this course.
+Parents or teachers need to be familiar with Structure and Style or be working through Teaching Writing: Structure and Style as they teach this course.
 The Bible Heroes teacher’s manual tells you when you need to be familiar with a particular lesson in preparation for teaching a lesson.

 When you purchase Bible Heroes, you receive a print edition of the student book as well as instructions for downloading the free teacher’s manual.
 Each student will also need a three-ring binder equipped with about 25 clear sheet protectors into which they will place their completed stories.

 Bible Heroes by Lori Verstegen has 27 lessons, and each lesson should take about a week to complete.
 Lessons are grouped into seven units covering key-word outlining, writing from key-word outlines, summarizing narrative stories, summarizing references (report writing), writing from pictures, and creative writing.